 - Compensation strategies to replace straight stipends, such as productivity-based-guarantee and hybrid models, deferred compensation programs, and clinical comanagement agreements

-- Provider strategies to replace mandatory call, including exclusive call contracts, ED-call independent practice associations, hospitalists, use of physician assistants and nurse practitioners as first responders, and telemedicine and remote-presence robotics
+- Provider strategies to replace mandatory call, including exclusive call contracts, ED-call independent practice associations (IPAs), hospitalists, use of physician assistants and nurse practitioners as first responders, and telemedicine and remote-presence robotics

 - Care improvement strategies to reduce the burden of call, such as a multidisciplinary taskforce to improve ED efficiency, rapid triage programs, ED observation units, ED fast-track programs, and internal EDs

 - Organizational and delivery system strategies such as medical foundations, contracting out, community call plans, regional call coverage, and regional transfer call centers

 Sharing the burden of call coverage has broad conceptual appeal for hospitals, but implementation of community call in California has been limited by state licensing regulations, geography, and competitive factors.
 Technology deployment is also expected to have significant positive effects on ED specialty care in the future.
 The impact of health reform on specialists and EDs looms large, however, and will require new and collaborative approaches that recognize a shared responsibility between hospitals and specialist physicians for ensuring access to quality, affordable care.

 The report is available as a Document Download.